ShuaaS/Saudi-Coffee-Classification/README.md

 If you find this code useful in your research and development, please reference this repository and the paper.

+# Reference:
+Alhasson, Haifa F., and Shuaa S. Alharbi.
+"Classification of Saudi Coffee beans using a mobile application leveraging squeeze vision transformer technology."
+Neural Computing and Applications (2025): 1-21.

+This research was conducted collaboratively by two authors, representing the Department of Information Technology, College of Computer, Qassim University, and the Ministry of Culture.

 This repositoty is under a GNU General Public License v2.0 (see included "LICENSE" file).
 For any inquiry, please contact us via email: saudi.coffee.project@gmail.com